noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

 - ~/.bitcoin: the data default directory
   - /testnet3: for the testnet
     - /wallets: contains all your wallets, they end in `.dat`

+### blockchain

+- designed for transactional data, but can also be used to embed any kind of data as the blockchain expands beyond finance
+  - see OP_RETURN elseware

 ### bitcoind